KargJonas/modular/README.md

 <hr>

 # The error system
 The development-build of modular (modular-2.dev.js) has a friendly error system built-in.
-The most common errors are hand-written and contain easy-to-understand information on how to fix the the issue.
+The most common errors are hand-written and contain easy-to-understand information on how to fix your issue.
 An error might look like this:

 ![Error](https://github.com/KargJonas/random/blob/master/modular2/error.png)
 <hr>